LeeWannacott/table-sort-js/README.md

 * Example of use: https://www.cssscript.com/minimal-table-sorter/

-* Add `table-arrows` class to display aescending descending triangle
+* Add `table-arrows` class to display ascending or descending triangle.